 - ☐ 1.
 Plug the servo leads and the switch lead into the receiver.
 You may want to plug an aileron extension into the receiver to make plugging in the aileron servo lead easier when you are installing the wing.
 Plug the battery pack lead into the switch. - ☐ 2.
 Wrap the receiver and battery pack in the protective foam to protect them from vibration.
 Use a rubber band or masking tape to hold the foam in place. - ☐ 3.
 Position the battery pack and receiver behind the fuel tank.
-Use two tie wraps to hold the battery and receiver securely in place as pictures below
+Use the two light plywood pieces, placed over the battery and receiver and glue to the fuselage sides to hold the battery and receiver securely in place.
+Use 15mm triangle pieces glued between the fuselage sides and the plywood pieces to reinforce the joints.